Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/components/kernel/os/freertos.md

 </table>

-In addition to above files, to enable features like HW interrupts, cache, MPU, the FreeRTOS library in MCU+ SDK also shares some code with NORTOS, see to makefile in the folder `source\kernel\freertos` to see the exact list of files that are included to build a freertos library.
+In addition to above files, to enable features like HW interrupts, cache, MPU, the FreeRTOS library in @VAR_SDK_NAME also shares some code with NORTOS, see to makefile in the folder `source\kernel\freertos` to see the exact list of files that are included to build a freertos library.

 ## FreeRTOS usage guidelines